 Table of Contents Hide What is snowfall?What is a hailstorm?How are snowfall…

-What is the difference between tropical climates and temperate climates?
+What is the difference between squall and storm?

 What is the difference between fog and smog?